emilyjspencer/Notes/React/reactnotes.md

 * The focus should be on making stateless components, for the most part, and only creating one or two stateful components, depending on the size of the application.

+### Passing props and references to event handlers

 **Passing method references between components**

 * References to event handlers can be passed e.g. by adding a reference to the event handler -